 The Relevance of Prāna to Modern Science

 The transmigration of the soul is the effect of prāna attaching the soul to a different body, which until then existed in an unmanifest state.
 As the soul is attached to this unmanifest body, the prāna produces grosser forms of matter.
-The soul is therefore “transported” from one body to another by prāna, but in this transportation neither the soul nor the body are moving.
+The soul is, therefore, “transported” from one body to another by prāna, but in this transportation, neither the soul nor the body is moving.
 The motion is simply a new attachment between soul and matter.